 Education Program Manager

-Annie loves spending time with her greatest supporter & spouse, Jason, 3 children, and 3 dogs.
-They love going to movies, playing games, riding bikes, watching beach sunsets, and road trips.
-She has a passion for sharing her love of literacy, social-emotional learning, and the arts with young children, parents, and educators.
-Annie is an advocate for neuro-diverse learners and wants to help create opportunities for all children throughout the state to enjoy the PBS KIDS resources and activities.
+She is passionate about sharing her love of literacy, social-emotional learning, and the arts with young children, parents, and educators.
+Annie is an advocate for neuro-diverse learners and wants to help create opportunities for all children throughout the state to enjoy the PBS KIDS educational resources and activities.